govaanand37/DevOps-Project/Scripting Project/Resource tracker[aws]/README.md

                         "PasswordLastUsed": "2023-02-22T14:19:41Z"
                     },
     ```

 * To get particular metadata from the details, I used JSON parse to filter out the particular detail

     ```bash
     aws iam list-users | jq '.Users[].UserName' >> resources.txt
     ```

 * The above command is used to parse the particular value from the JSON

-### To use the script:
+### To use the script

 create a .sh file in your machine using